dnanexus/dxCompiler/doc/ExpertOptions.md

 }
 ```

-This will be passed down through the entire workflow, sub-workflows, and tasks.
-Workspaces will remain intact for 72 hours.
-This is a runtime flag, so you will need to run the toplevel workflow with that flag:
+This will be applied to the top-level workflow, sub-workflows, and tasks during compilation.

+However, if it is set to true, it only guarantees the workspaces of subjobs (that launched from the origin job) to remain intact for 72 hours.
+To keep the parent job's workspace, you  need to run the top-level workflow with the runtime flag `--delay-workspace-destruction` together with this attribute.

 ```
 dx run YOUR_WORKFLOW --delay-workspace-destruction